cremerlab/optogenetic_translation/miscellaneous/cloning/pZE31-ccaSR_MBP-sfGFP_cloning.md

 </details>

 <details>
-<summary><b>January 31, 2024: Colony PCR of Possible Transformants and Vector Reamplification</b></summary>
+<summary><b>January 31, 2024 - February 1, 2024: Screeening Transformants and Restarting Gibson</b></summary>

 ### Screening Transformants
 There were 5 major colonies (one minor) on the whole-cell transformation plate from yesterday.
 I picked these 5 plus one of (what I think is) pSKA413 in NCM3722 and set up a colony PCR amplifying with primers GCp129 and GCp130.
 I also ran one positive control using around 2 ng of the purified pSKA413 plasmid.
 I ran the colony PCR with the following program.

 1. Boil @ 98° C for 8m